GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 ## When should I use Custom Tabs?

 There is no single "correct" way to load web content.
-In certain situations, WebView is going to be the right thing to use.
+In certain situations, WebView is going to be the right technology to use.
 For example, if you are exclusively hosting your own content inside your app, or if you need to inject javascript directly from your app.
 If your app directs people to URLs outside domains, the built in shared state in Custom Tabs means they are likely a better choice.
-Other strengths of Custom Tabs include
+Other strengths of Custom Tabs include:

 1. Security: Custom Tabs use Google's Safe Browsing to protect the user and the device from dangerous sites.